Aims

 Purpose of the Curriculum

 The late Nelson Mandela argued that, education is "the great engine of personal development” and "the most powerful weapon” which can be used to “change the world”.
 Here at Ark Blake Academy, these are the aims of our curriculum.
-Every child deserves equity of challenge, opportunity and access; our knowledge-rich curriculum provides an excellent academic experience which enables all pupils to take personal responsibility and seize their inherent greatness.
+Every child deserves equity of challenge, opportunity and access; our knowledge-rich curriculum provides an excellent academic experience which enables all students to take personal responsibility and seize their inherent greatness.

 Four Facets